the-cave/sleeping-kangaroo12/README.md

 ## What are specials?

-- It builds on top of the [eXtended Keccak Code Package (XKCP)](https://github.com/XKCP/XKCP), an easy-to-use and highly optimized library maintained by the Keccak team themselves.
+- It builds on top of the [K12](https://github.com/XKCP/K12), an easy-to-use and highly optimized library maintained by the Keccak team themselves.
-- The binding auto-select and detects CPU features on installation, it supports `AVX512`, `AVX2`, and `SSSE3` instruction sets out of the box.
-And able to run on a machine without special instruction sets.
+- The instruction set `AVX512`, `AVX2`, and `SSSE3` will be detected at runtime to select the optimization dynamically.
 - Thin and stable binding layer
 - Not limited to [Matz's Ruby Interpreter (MRI)](https://en.wikipedia.org/wiki/Ruby_MRI), this is due to the gem opting for [Ruby-FFI](https://github.com/ffi/ffi) instead of using the API exposed by `ruby.h`.